HydrogenAfrica/hydrogenpay-flutter-webview/README.md

 ## Implementation

-You should already have your token, If not, go to [https://dashboard.hydrogenpay.com](https://dashboard.hydrogenpay.com).
+You should already have your API KEY, If not, go to [https://dashboard.hydrogenpay.com](https://dashboard.hydrogenpay.com).

 ## Options Type